verdanatech/glpi_esp8266/README.md

 See the examples for more details on how the library is used.

-# Authorization
+# GlpiIot

 ## Constructor
-This is our constructor for authorization in the API, we will use the parameters below.
+ This is our constructor so that you can create objects and send requests to the API, we will use the parameters below.

 ### Parameters

 - **tokenIot:** token generated in the customer portal in the IOT configuration tab.

  - **tokenClient:** customer token generated in the customer portal.

+# Methods

+## Debug
+This is a method to identify if the program is in developer mode or not.
+### Parameters

+- **True or false**

+## SetEventIdInc
+This method is for you to define the event id when opening a new incident type ticket

+### Parameters

+- **Number event id**

+## SetEventIdReq
+This method is for you to define the event id when opening a new request type ticket

+### Parameters

+- **Number event id**

+## SetEventIdPro
+This method is for you to define the event id when opening a new problem

+### Parameters

+- **Number event id**

-# Tickets
+# ticket-related methods

-## Constructor
+## NewTicketIncident
-Here is our constructor for tickets, in it we will create our object using the parameters below.
+This method opens a new ticket of type incident.

 ### Parameters